 Flux core welding gives more weld for your electrical buck.

-If welding at the welding limit of your welder, using flux core wire will allow you to weld thicker metal.
-And when taking your flux core welder to a weld site you will not need as big a generator to weld compared to MIG welding.
+When you’re welding at the welding limit of your welder, using flux core wire will allow you to weld thicker metal.
+And when taking your flux core welder to a weld site you’ll not need as big a generator to weld compared to MIG welding.

 Flux Core Welding Compared to MIG: Thickness of Metal Welded